Ida Tarbell: Early life and education

 Ida Tarbell's early life in the oil fields of Pennsylvania would have an impact when she later wrote on the Standard Oil Company and on labor practices.
 The Panic of 1857 hit the Tarbell family hard as banks collapsed and the Tarbells lost their savings.
 Franklin Tarbell was away in Iowa building a family homestead when Ida was born.
 Franklin had to abandon the Iowan house and return to Pennsylvania.
 With no money, he walked across the states of Illinois, Indiana, and Ohio to return, and supported himself along the way by teaching in rural schools.
 When he returned, ragged from his 18-month journey, young Ida Tarbell was said to have told him, "Go away, bad man!"

 The Tarbells' fortune would turn as the Pennsylvania oil rush began in 1859.
 They lived in the western region of Pennsylvania as new oil fields were being developed, utterly changing the regional economy.
 Oil, she would write in her autobiography, opened “a rich field for tricksters, swindlers, exploiters of vice in every known form.”
 Tarbell's father first used his trade to build wooden oil storage tanks.
 The family lived in a shack with a workshop for Franklin in an oil field with twenty-five oil wells.
 Oil was everywhere in the sand, pits, and puddles.
 Tarbell wrote of the experience, "No industry of man in its early days has ever been more destructive of beauty, order, decency, than the production of petroleum."

 In 1860, Ida's father moved the family to Rouseville, Pennsylvania.
 Accidents that occurred in Rouseville impacted Ida Tarbell deeply.
 Town founder and neighbor Henry Rouse was drilling for oil when a flame hit natural gas coming from a pump.
 Rouse survived a few hours, which gave him just enough time to write his will and leave his million-dollar estate to the other settlers to build roads.
 In total, 18 men were killed, and the Tarbells' mother, Esther, cared for one of the burn victims in their home.
 In another incident, three women died in a kitchen explosion.
-Tarbell was not allowed to see the bodies, but she snuck into the room where the women awaited burial.
+Tarbell was not allowed to see the bodies, but she sneaked into the room where the women awaited burial.
 Tarbell suffered from nightmares for the rest of her life.